A guide to capital gains tax on divorce and separation

 Spouses or civil partners will be treated as separate for GCT when:

-• they are separated under an order of a Court,
+- They are separated under an order of a Court,

-• or they are separated by a formal Deed of Separation executed under seal (except in Scotland where the deed should be witnessed),
+- Or they are separated by a formal Deed of Separation executed under seal (except in Scotland, where the deed should be witnessed),

 The marriage or civil partnership should have broken down.
-If the marriage or civil partnership has not broken down but the couple does not reside in the same house they are still treated as living together for CGT purposes.
+If the marriage or civil partnership has not broken down, but the couple does not reside in the same house, they are still treated as living together for CGT purposes.

 Do you pay CGT on divorce settlements?

 For the purpose of the capital gains tax exemption for married couples, they are treated as separated from each other if the separation is under a court order, a separation agreement or they are separated in such circumstances that the separation is likely to be permanent.
-Once the capital gains tax exemption for married couples is no longer available, transfers between the separated couple will be treated as made between connected persons until the decree is absolute and may therefore be deemed to take place at market value which may give rise to a liability to capital gains tax on the spouse disposing of the property, or a share in it (subject
+Once the capital gains tax exemption for married couples is no longer available, transfers between the separated couple will be treated as made between connected persons until the decree is absolute and may, therefore, be deemed to take place at market value, which may give rise to a liability to capital gains tax on the spouse disposing of the property, or a share in it (subject to any available exemptions such as main residence relief).

-to any available exemptions such as main residence relief).
-Transfers between the couple after the decree absolute will be taxed according to the actual sale proceeds received unless there is an element of undervaluing or an outright gift in which case they will be treated for CGT as made at market value and any gain taxed accordingly.
-Capital gains tax on a marital home in divorce should therefore be considered carefully.
+Transfers between the couple after the decree absolute will be on a no gain/no loss basis where the assets are taxed according to the actual sale proceeds received unless there is an element of undervaluing or an outright gift, in which case they will be treated for CGT, as made at market value and any gain taxed accordingly.
+Capital gains tax on a marital home in divorce should, therefore, be considered carefully.

 How is divorce affected by Capital Gains Tax?

-You can only transfer assets between you free of CGT until the end of the tax year in which you separate i.e., before 6 April.
-Transfers between you after the tax year of separation will normally be treated as gifts and therefore liable to CGT if the market
+If you are separated, you can transfer assets between you free of CGT until the end of the third tax year after the tax year in which you separated, i.e., on or before 5 April of the third tax year (or if earlier, the date of your divorce or separation order).

-value is greater than the allowable base and other costs of the asset.
-Principal private residence relief may be available however if the asset is or was the matrimonial home.
+Transfers between you after the third tax year from the tax year of separation will remain free of CGT if the assets are the subject of a formal separation agreement or divorce order but may otherwise be treated as gifts and, therefore liable to CGT if the market value is greater than the allowable base and other costs of the asset.
+Principal private residence relief may be available, however, if the asset is, or was the matrimonial home.

 When is CGT paid on a separation or divorce?